-The trail finally crests at Black Balsam Knob’s lower elevations.
+The trail finally crests at Black Balsam’s lower elevations.
 The hike hangs a right on the Art Loeb Trail, hiking southbound to the trailhead, descending the mountain and retracing its steps through the grove of balsam fir.
-The hike reaches the trailhead at just over 5 miles, completing the hike.
+The hike reaches the trailhead at just over 5 miles, completing the adventure.

 Nearby Blue Ridge Parkway hiking adventures

 Haven’t had your fill of awe-inspiring views?
 We don’t blame you… this slice of the Blue Ridge Parkway is especially scenic and ruggedly beautiful.
-The Sam Knob Trail departs a trailhead at the end of Black Balsam Knob Road, trails through a wide, wildflower-filled meadow and summits Sam Knob for more stunning views.
+The Sam Knob Trail begins at a trailhead at the end of this same road.
+The hike explores a wide, wildflower-filled meadow and summits Sam Knob for more stunning views.

 In the mood to chase some waterfalls (and even more blueberries and blackberries)?
 Hike the Graveyard Fields Trail to two beautiful waterfalls on the Yellowstone Prong River.
 It’s two miles east on the Blue Ridge Parkway.

-Black Balsam Knob and Tennent Mountain Loop Trail: Directions & Details
+Black Balsam Knob and Tennent Mountain Loop Trail Map, Directions & Details

-Free parking is available off the Blue Ridge Parkway on Black Balsam Knob Road, located south of Asheville at milepost 420.
+Free parking is available at the trailhead off the Blue Ridge Parkway, located south of Asheville at milepost 420.
 (Before you go, check for trail updates and parkway closures on the official Blue Ridge Parkway website.)

 35.320700, -82.876117 // N35 19.242 W82 52.567